 Da Lat: 3-4 days

 Back in the old days, the rich people from Saigon would travel to Da Lat to get away from the heat and bustling city to enjoy the wilderness.
 Today, Da Lat is a pretty big city itself, but there are some unique places to see in the outskirts of town.
-If you venture far enough, the thick pine forests and waterfalls will make you wonder if you're even in Vietnam anymore.

 From cute cafés and quirky architecture in town to adventure sports and an incredibly special cultural experience outside the city, there is plenty to do in Da Lat.
 Check out our list of things to do in this unique Vietnamese town.

 Mr. Peace Backpackers House.
 As you walk into the hostel, you will be greeted with a hug by Mr. Peace (maybe a kiss on the cheek if you're lucky!).
 He welcomes all his guest this way and always makes sure you're having a good time at this place.